 Acoustic fencing has been designed and tested to provide a reduction in sound level.
 Soundproof fences act as insulators and are basically modified to prevent sound waves coming from the external environment and thus creating a soundproof environment.

-Acoustic fencing is a type of soundproof fencing method used by many industries, like homes as well as schools, to reduce unwanted environmental and external noise pollution.
+Acoustic fencing is a type of soundproof fencing method used by many areas ranging from residential, education and transport to commercial and industrial, to reduce unwanted environmental and external noise pollution.
 Acoustic fencing is designed to reduce the impact of environmental noise pollution, which has been shown to cause chronic stress, hearing damage, hypertension, diabetes and even heart problems.

 The acoustic barrier fence is built to keep out environmental noise (high winds) as well as external noise pollution (caused by the surrounding people, vehicles & machinery).

 Acoustic fencing works by creating an adequate barrier to disturb and repel any unwanted sound.
 This can have an extreme effect, noticeably reducing noise levels and minimising any previous disruption.
 Timber acoustic fencing achieves most of the noise reduction by reflecting sound waves back off the wooden panels, so the soundproofing improves as fence height increases.